-The app was developed by the XBMC Foundation and is modelled off of the group’s original creation: The Xbox Media Center.
+The app was developed by the XBMC Foundation.
+Also, it is modelled off of the group’s original creation: The Xbox Media Center.
 After Xbox withdrew its support for the Media Center, it was renamed XBMC, and later Kodi.

-The app is open-source, and thus highly customisable.
-It serves as a multimedia platform where users can stream movies, music, podcasts, and just about any other form of digital media on the internet, straight into their living room.
+The movie app is open-source, and thus highly customisable.
+It serves as a multimedia platform where users can stream movies, music, podcasts, and any other form of digital media on the internet.

-Free: The app is run by a nonprofit foundation and supported by donations and partners.
+Free: The app is run by a nonprofit foundation, along with supported by donations and partners.
 This means that you can have all the benefits of the software without spending a penny.

-Supported over lots of devices: Kodi can be used for Windows, Linux, Android, and several other devices, although some are more awkward to use than others.
-It’s ideally suited to a PC or TV.
+Supported over lots of devices: Kodi can be used for Windows, Linux, Android, and several other devices.
+It’s ideally suitable to a PC or TV.

-TV friendly: The app is designed to be used primarily on a big-screen, and while it can be used on a phone, tablet, or just about anything else, it really pulls no punches when it comes to enhancing your living room entertainment
+TV friendly: The app is better for primarily on a big-screen.
+While we can use it on a phone, tablet, or just about anything else, it really pulls no punches when it comes to enhancing your living room entertainment

 While Kodi is a great entertainment app, it does come with its shortfalls.
-The app has received a lot of negative coverage in the media, with pundits speculating that its lifespan is unsustainable due to the fact that it can be used to illegally download pirated content from websites around the web.
+The app has received a lot of negative coverage in the media.
+For that reason, pundits speculate that its lifespan is unsustainable because users may use it to illegally download pirated content from sites around.

-While the software itself is perfectly legal and safe, this is something that users should bear in mind when using Kodi.
+While the software itself is perfectly legal and safe, users should bear in mind when using Kodi.
 You can land yourself in some serious bother for illegally streaming online.

 Getting the most out of Kodi

-The software media centre runs in full-screen by default, giving it a TV-friendly interface, although there is also a window setting for PC if you dig around the settings.
-The interface does take some getting used to, but once you’ve navigated around a little bit it becomes a more comfortable user experience – especially after some personal customisation.
+The software media centre runs in full-screen by default, giving it a TV-friendly interface.
+However, there is also a window setting for PC if you dig around the settings.
+The interface is simple, too.
+After you’ve navigated around a little bit, it becomes a more comfortable, especially, after some personal customisation.

-To get the best out of Kodi you’ll have to install some add-ons.
-The options are seemingly endless at first, from video streaming to live sports fixtures, YouTube to Apple podcasts, and just about everything in between.
+To get the best out of Kodi, you’ll have to install some add-ons.
+The options are seemingly endless at first, from video streaming to live sports fixtures, YouTube to Apple podcasts.
 It might take a while to hunt down the best add-ons for your viewing experience, but your efforts won’t have been wasted.

 Compatibility and installation

-Kodi runs on most operating systems including Windows, Linux, Android, iOS, macOS, tvOS and freeBSD.
+Kodi app runs on most operating systems including Windows, Linux, Android, iOS, macOS, tvOS and freeBSD.

-For Windows or macOS simply follow the link to download in this article and install directly onto your computer.
+For Windows or macOS, you only need to follow the link in this article and install directly onto your computer.

-The process is much more complex for iOS and works easiest if you jailbreak your device, although the ramifications of doing so might outweigh the desire to download the app.
-We can’t tell you how to do this as it would take far too long.
+The process is more complex for iOS.
+It only works easiest if you jailbreak your device.
+However, it would take far too long.

-We like Kodi. at Apkafe we’ve been using it for some time now and we find that it’s a great streaming service – the ability to switch seamlessly between Netflix, YouTube, Spotify and other apps without even having to leave Kodi is really cool – we strongly recommend you give this one a go.
+We like Kodi.
+At Apkafe, we’ve been using it for some time now and we find that it’s a great streaming service.The ability to switch seamlessly between Netflix, YouTube, Spotify and other apps without leaving Kodi is really cool.
+We strongly recommend you give this one a go.